What is a credit score?

 - How much of your available credit you’re using and your total debts

-- Your history of credit account payments
+- Your repayment history

 - Public records (electoral roll and county court judgments (CCJs))